See scenarios for how much forex day traders can make based on their win rate, risk/reward, position size, and number of trades.

 The average reward:risk is 2:1, meaning they tend to make twice as much on winners as they lose on losers.

-They risk 1% of their account on each trade (see position size article linked above).
+They risk 1% of their account on each trade.
 This means if a trade is lost, the account drops by 1%.
 If a trade is won, the account increases by 2% (2:1 reward:risk).
+Risking 1% of the account is for people with an established method that have worked up to risking 1%.
+When starting out, risk 0.1% or 0.2% per trade.
+Only increase the position size/risk if profitable.

 Using this data, we can calculate how much this strategy will make.